 Glad you asked!
 If you are looking to go down the franchise route, PassMeFast is a stellar choice.
 We don’t charge franchise fees and we do offer competitive rates.
 You’ll also get access to our busy job board, which is updated daily.
 As an ever-expanding company, we’re always looking to add to our fleet of grade A and B instructors.

 We specialise in an intensive approach to driving, so you can expect to teach in courses, rather than individual lessons.
-If this sounds like something you’d be interested in, check out our Become an Instructor page for all the details and register your interest.
+Our current fleet includes male and female driving instructors from a range of backgrounds.
+If this sounds like something you’d be interested in joining, check out our Become an Instructor page for all the details and register your interest.
 Alternatively, you can call PassMeFast on 0333 123 4949 and speak to a member of our team.
 We look forward to hearing from you!